 “Healthy” and “Halloween treat” don’t usually go together.

-The avalanche of sugar that leaves kids tired, their immune system weakened, hormone levels distorted, behavior issues ramped up, their brain function altered, allergy symptoms worse, and their minds less able to focus.
-Muscles get weaker.
-And there’s the damage to teeth.
+The avalanche of sugar that leaves kids tired, immune systems weakened, hormone levels distorted, behavior issues ramped up, brain function altered, allergy symptoms worse, minds less able to focus, muscles get weaker, and damage to teeth.

 Let’s do it better.
 Here are a few healthy Halloween tips to help make it a fun, festive holiday without the drawbacks.

 Instead of giving away candy, consider giving a different kind of treat, such as:

 Make Halloween more about the fun, friends and family rather than the candy.
 Have some friends over to play games instead of spending hours trick or treating–although it is nice to be outside walking around.
 Maybe only trick or treat a short time, followed by a party with healthier treats.

 Make your own healthy Halloween treat, such as small bags of homemade trail mix (cashews, pumpkin seeds, sunflower seeds, shredded coconut, raisins).

 If you are going to get candy, stick with the more natural brands such as Yummy Earth, Surf Sweets or get some organic dark chocolate.
 You can usually find them at your local health food store or order them online.

 Remember, the makers of conventional candy include preservatives and other risky chemicals.
 In addition, most candy has additives (such as artificial coloring) that can increase the body’s toxicity burden, cause cancer, and cause behavioral problems such as hyperactivity, tantrums, difficulty focusing, and other ADHD symptoms.